-I won’t pretend I know what TrendMicro or Asus does with the information it might have access to — I don’t — but I’d be more worried about how and what Facebook, Google, or Amazon would do with my data, which is being collected the moment I turn a device on.
+I won’t pretend I know what TrendMicro or Asus does with the information it might have access to — I don’t know — but (personally) I’d be more worried about how and what Facebook, Apple, Amazon, Microsoft, or Google (in that order) does with my data, which is collected the moment I turn a particular device on.

 But yes, using these features will inherently cause privacy risks.
 The good news is that they are turned off by default, and you’re never coerced into turning them on.

 So, use them or not use them, it’s your call.
 Just remember, you can’t have them both ways.
 Generally, privacy and security are a matter of degree.